School-Based Health Centers

 To find out if your child’s school has a health center, contact your child’s teacher or the school office.
 Most school-based health centers also let parents know about their services by sending details when the student enrolls via school newsletters or websites or at parent–teacher events like back-to-school nights.

 When students aren’t feeling well, they have a harder time learning.
 They may miss class a lot — and when they are in class, they might have trouble paying attention.
 Giving kids and teens access to health care at school puts them in a better position to learn.

 Students who use school-based health centers benefit in many ways.
-They spend more time in class because they tend to be sick less often and don’t have to take as much time off school to get to appointments.
-According to data from by the School-Based Health Alliance, school-based health centers:
+They spend more time in class because they tend to be sick less often and don’t have to take as much time off school to get to care visits.
+According to data from the School-Based Health Alliance, school-based health centers:

 - help students do better in school